Is there anything better than a toasty loaf of sourdough bread baked in your own home?

-If you don’t have a trusty starter you are already working with or a friend who will gift you a little bit to start with you can always purchase a dehydrated starter and get it going in no time.
+If you don’t already have a trusty starter or a friend who will gift you a little bit to start with, you can always purchase a dehydrated starter and get it going in no time.
 I recommend the sourdough starters from Cultures Of Health.

 The Next Morning

-Flour your work surface.
-Pull the dough out of the bowl it was in and gently shape it into a rectangle on the floured surface.
-Turn the dough over and make sure both sides have just enough flour so they don't stick to your work surface.
-If you use too much flour here your bread will not roll up nicely so be careful not to go overboard.
-Using a rolling pin roll the dough out into a large flat sheet about 1/2″ thick.
+- Flour your work surface.
+Pull the dough out of the bowl and gently shape it into a rectangle on the floured surface.
+Turn the dough over and make sure both sides have just enough flour so that they don't stick to your work surface.
+If you use too much flour here your bread will not roll up nicely, so be careful not to go overboard.
+Roll the dough out with a rolling pin into a large flat sheet about 1/2 inch thick.
 Evenly spread the cinnamon and raisins over the dough, right up to the edge.
-Drizzle the maple syrup over the dough but don't go all the way to the edge, leave about 2″ of space for the syrup to expand while forming the loaf.
-Start at the top of the dough and roll toward yourself gently patting the dough down as you go.
-Once the dough is in a tight log fold both ends over to the middle 3rd.
+Drizzle the maple syrup over the dough but don't go all the way to the edge — leave about 2 inches of space for the syrup to expand while forming the loaf.
+Start at the top of the dough and roll it toward yourself, gently patting the dough down as you go.
+Once the dough is in a tight log fold both ends over to the middle third.
 Roll the loaf gently to help it seal.

-Bake the bread at 400° for 30 minutes.
+- Bake the bread at 400°F for 30 minutes.
 Remove the bread from the pan and let it cool completely on a rack before slicing.
-I know it's tempting to eat it warm but if you resist the loaf will be more moist and will take longer to go stale.
+I know it's tempting to eat it warm but if you resist the loaf will be moister and will take longer to go stale.